February 20, 2023

 Direct Primary Care (DPC)

 Practices in the DPC model do not accept fee-for-service payments.
 In fact, they make no additional revenue each time they see a patient, but instead are paid a per attributed member per month fee to manage the health of their total population.
-Many other systems have salaried doctors who don’t make money off individual patient visits, but neither the physicians nor the DPC practices in them make money for driving utilization.
+What’s unique about DPC practices is that neither the physicians nor the practices themselves make money for driving utilization.
 This gives providers the freedom to innovate in how they address population health, because when they keep people healthy and out of more expensive settings of care, everyone “wins” financially.

-No longer limited to occupational health, many employers are working with provider partners to increase the scope of services offered in their onsite and nearsite clinics, including holistic primary care, pharmacy, and mental health.
-The convenience of making a full suite of primary care services on the worksite saves employees time and increases access to services like mental health care and preventive tests, which are often under-utilized.
-This affords employers a greater ability to drive utilization of high performing specialty care through virtual referral networks.
+Since on-site and near-site clinics are no longer limited to occupational health, many employers are working with provider partners to increase the scope of services offered in these facilities, including holistic primary care, pharmacy, and mental health.
+According to the Business Group’s 2023 Large Employers’ Strategy and Plan Design Survey, 36% of respondents are offering primary care at on-site or near-site health centers in 2023—with an additional 13% considering doing so in 2024/2025 (Figure 1).
+The convenience of having a full suite of primary care services at the worksite saves employees time and increases access to services like mental health care and preventive tests, which are often underutilized.
+This affords employers a greater ability to drive utilization of high-performing specialty care through virtual referral networks.

 Virtual-First Primary Care?

-Many bricks-and-mortar primary care groups are succeeding in improving access, convenience and reducing costs by encouraging patients to access them remotely before stepping into the office.
-But what if you took it a step further and eliminated bricks-and-mortar entirely as your primary care “home”?
-Several established and new players in the telemedicine market are introducing models that migrate the “front door” to primary care to a virtual interaction, with services requiring in person meetings scheduled separately.
-These new models are unproven at the moment, but there are substantial opportunities to increase access, convenience, and facilitate efficient referrals to downstream care.
+Many brick-and-mortar primary care groups are succeeding in improving access and convenience, as well as reducing costs, by encouraging patients to access them remotely before stepping into the office.
+But what if you took it a step further and eliminated brick-and-mortar entirely as your primary care “home?”
+Several established and new players in the telemedicine market are introducing models that migrate the “front door” to primary care to a virtual interaction, with services requiring in-person meetings scheduled separately.
+These new models are early stage at the moment, but they potentially offer substantial opportunities to increase access and convenience and facilitate efficient referrals to downstream care.